section-engineering-education/engineering-education/articles/running-and-managing-docker/index.md

 #### Image security
 We should take much consideration for our images' security and follow the best practices and recommendations.
-For example, we should not build containers with passwords put in any layer of the image because an enterprising attacker may create an image from layers containing the passwords and start some malicious activity.
+For example, we should not build containers with passwords put in any layer of the image because an attacker may build an image from layers containing the passwords and start some malicious activity.

 #### Optimizing image sizes
 We also need to take care of the space our images take up.
 Consider the diagram below: